-8. Adjust the horizontal POSITION control to move the 10% point of the waveform to the first vertical line of the graticule.
-For example, with a five-division display as shown in Fig. 2-11, the 10% point is 0.5 division up from the start of the rising portion.
+- 8. Adjust the horizontal POSITION control to move the 10% point of the waveform to the center measurement area.
+For example, with a five-division display as shown in Fig. 2-11, the 10% point is 0.5 division up from the start of the rising portion. - 9.
+Measure the horizontal distance between the 10% and 90% points.
+Be sure the A VARIABLE control is set to CAL. - 10.
+Multiply the distance measured in step 9 by the setting of the TIME/DIV switch.
+If sweep magnification is used, divide this answer by 10.